Justin-Orr/CS445Assignment1/README.md

 AppTest.java contains the unit test cases for JUnit.

 PREREQUISITES:
-java 8 installed;
+java 8 installed
-junit 4 http://search.maven.org/remotecontent?filepath=junit/junit/4.12/junit-4.12.jar -O junit-4.12.jar;
+junit 4 http://search.maven.org/remotecontent?filepath=junit/junit/4.12/junit-4.12.jar -O junit-4.12.jar
-hamcrest 1.3 http://search.maven.org/remotecontent?filepath=org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar -O hamcrest-core-1.3.jar;
+hamcrest 1.3 http://search.maven.org/remotecontent?filepath=org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar -O hamcrest-core-1.3.jar
 _________________________________________________________________________________________________________

 HOW TO RUN: (Linux)
 *Some of the instructions are taken from Professor Bistriceanu at the link above.
 Download the junit and hamcrest jars into your test directory: you can start at jUnit4's github page, or you can use the following commmands:

 $ wget http://search.maven.org/remotecontent?filepath=junit/junit/4.12/junit-4.12.jar -O junit-4.12.jar
 $ wget http://search.maven.org/remotecontent?filepath=org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar -O hamcrest-core-1.3.jar

 Set the CLASSPATH environment variable: